 Little Oaks Clinicians

-Please NOTE: Larissa will be on Maternity leave from August 2018 - February 2019
+Please NOTE: Larissa will be on Maternity leave until March 2019

 Larissa Predy is the founder of Little Oaks and has over 14-years of experience working with children and youth in various settings.
 She has worked as a school psychologist for 8-years and has a strong reputation in comprehensive assessment and intervention, specializing in behaviour, ADHD, learning difficulties, and social emotional concerns.
 She was trained in School Psychology from the University of British Columbia, and has practiced as a psychologist in elementary and high schools; as a crisis clinician and group therapist in hospital settings; and on a multidisciplinary team specializing in assessment and treatment of ADHD, learning disabilities, and Autism Spectrum in not-for-profit and private practice settings.